telerik/report-server-docs/implementer-guide/custom-login-provider.md

 ---
-title: Implement Custom Login Provider
+title: Implement a Custom Login Provider
-page_title: Implement Custom Login Provider
+page_title: Implement a Custom Login Provider
-description: Implement Custom Login Provider For Single Sign-On Scenario
+description: Implement a Custom Login Provider For Single Sign-On Scenario
-slug: custom-login-provider-implementation
+slug: custom-login-provider
 tags: single sign-on,SSO,custom login provider,implementation
 published: True
 position: 800
 ---

-# Implement Custom Login Provider
+# Implement a Custom Login Provider

 Custom login provider takes place in a single sign-on scenario when the Report Server Manager needs to be accessed as a part of another web application - usually an enterprise web application or company business portal.